fliepeltje/htmxxx/readme.md

-`htmxxx` comprises just 2 attributes and 2 functions for you to learn. it is 1.1kb - that's ~14x smaller than `htmx` a truly lean framework for interactivity.
+`htmxxx` comprises just 2 attributes and 2 functions for you to learn. it is 1.1kb - that's ~14x smaller than `htmx` a truly lean framework for interactivity that exposes just enough.

 ## Usage